loadmill/loadmill-docs/testing-with-cors.md

 # Testing With CORS

 Loadmill uses real browser sessions to test your application/web server.
-This means that you need to allow CORS in your server.
+This means you must allow CORS in your server code.

-If you are using [Express](http://expressjs.com/) then you can simply copy and paste this code to where your express app is defined:
+The following example code shows exactly how do it for an [Express.js](http://expressjs.com/) application.

 ```js
 var app = require("express")();